-The Common Shares are listed for trading on the TSXV under the symbol "DV".
-The closing price of the Common Shares on the TSXV on April 10, 2023, being the date prior to the date of this AIF was \$1.23.
+The Common Shares are listed for trading on the TSXV under the symbol "DV" and on the NYSE American under the symbol "DVS".
+The closing prices of the Common Shares on the TSXV and NYSE American on April 29, 2025, being the date prior to the date of this AIF, were \$3.74 and US\$2.70 respectively.